Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 My Creative Bible KJV: for Creative Journaling

 Here is another one!
-Keep in mind that although this is in the KJV, this should come other versions.
+Keep in mind that although this is in the KJV, this should come from other versions.

 HCSB Illustrator’s Notetaking Bible